nik-x625/qlines_app/README.md

 - using redis as init script
 - using VSCODE in the docker folder in Mac local filesystem, then docker in the VPS
 - use aliases inside the container, use aliases outisde the container
-- Grafana running on port 8082 (temporary)
+- Clickhouse and Mosquitto only enabled in lab for the moment, refer to notes to install

-**Steps to build the environment - both Testbed and Production**
+**Steps to build the environment - both test and prod**
 - install docker engine on the production linux server.
 Ref: https://docs.docker.com/engine/install/debian/, start from the step "Set up the repository"
 - In case of Mac, go to the Docker folder of the Mac, probably it is in this folder: /Users/amc/Desktop/G/Docker
 - git clone git@gitlab.com:mehdifth/platform.git  (note: Gitlab must already have the ssh public keys)